KsNewSpace/Parallax_MaskKSC/README.md

 - [Distant Object Enhancement](https://github.com/net-lisias-ksp/DistantObject) (Puts real stars into the sky you can hover over to check their names and more)
 - [Physics Hold](https://github.com/gotmachine/PhysicsHold) (Allows you to turn off physics of large craft for better performance (stations and colonies).
 Docking still works!)
 - [kRPC](https://github.com/krpc/krpc) (Allows you to start a server within KSP to connect and play KSP from the outside using code.
 [Documentation](https://krpc.github.io/krpc/))
+- [Kronometer](https://github.com/linuxgurugamer/Kronometer/) (Allows you to manipulate the clock in KSP)
 - ...

 # Quality of Life